-LSM believes a perimeter drain tile system is prudent for these sites.
+LSM believes a perimeter drain tile system is prudent for these sites, particularly if the foundations are on fine-grained subgrades.
 LSM recommends that after stripping the foundation forms,

 1. Excavating a separate, narrow (~12 inches wide) trench that is graded to drain to daylight on a slope of at least 0.5 percent along the outer edge of the foundation trench.
 2. Providing a 4-inch diameter slotted PVC drain tile, geotextile filter sock meeting the engineering characteristics of Geotex® 111F, a 6-inch cover of 3/4-inch drain rock, and a non-woven geotextile meeting the engineering characteristics of Geotex 401 to burrito-wrap the drain tile and drain rock.
 3. Installing the perimeter drain tile system along the outer perimeter of the drainage trench.
 4. Providing a rodent guard at the drain's outlet and riprap rock to act as a landmark and to control possible erosion.